Codycody31/squad-aegis/README.md

   - DB_PASS=squad-aegis
 ```

-3. Start the services:
+3. **Start the services** using the docker compose:

 ```bash
 docker compose up -d
 ```

-4. Access the dashboard at `http://localhost:3113`
+4. **Access the dashboard**: Once the servers start, visit `http://localhost:3113` to access your control panel.

 ### Log Watcher Setup

-The Log Watcher component monitors Squad server logs in real-time.
-To set it up:
+To monitor Squad server logs in real-time, set up the Log Watcher component:

-1. Create a new directory and download the log watcher docker-compose file:
+1. **Create a separate directory and download the Log Watcher docker-compose file**:

 ```bash
 mkdir squad-aegis-log-watcher && cd squad-aegis-log-watcher